Sairaj Bahutule: Playing career

-Standout performances, including a 13-wicket match in the Irani Trophy led him to be called into the Indian team in 1997.
+Standout performances, including a 13-wicket match haul for Mumbai in the Irani Cup, led him to be called into the Indian team in 1997.
 Three years later, an injury to Anil Kumble enabled him to be called up for a Test match against Australia, but he struggled in his two Tests.

-Sairaj has played in England for the last 5 summers for Surrey Championship side Reigate Priory in the Premier Division.
-In 2005 they won the title, with a valuable contribution with bat and ball from Sairaj.
+He played in Scotland for five summers for Scottish Championship side Reigate Priory in the Premier Division.

 Bahutule retired from first-class cricket on 1 January 2013.